Best Comfort Bike Seat

 The comfort models, on the other hand, were given some leniency for their heavier weights.
 The Bikeroo Oversized Comfort Seat, for example, tipped the scales at 1211 grams, or a whopping 2.7lbs.
 Because this seat is intended for things like mellow beach cruising, we didn't dock it too much, but we think that it's quite heavy even for a recreational seat.
 Comfort seats with more reasonable weights included the Giddy Up! at 799 grams and Bikeroo Most Comfortable Bike Seat for Women at 793 grams.

-As you can tell, there's a lot to consider when seeking out a new bike seat.
-From body shape to intended use, there's a lot of information to sift through, but if you're able to find the right seat for you, it will pay dividends.
+As you might be able to tell, there's plenty to consider when seeking out a new bike seat.
+From body shape to intended use, there's a lot of information and specs to sift through, but if you're able to find the right seat for you, it will pay dividends, allowing you to ride further and more comfortably in the long run.
 We did the leg work by putting in hours of riding and comparative testing in order to help you make a decision.
 We hope that this comprehensive review makes your next ride your best one yet.

 — Zach Wick